ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 Inspired by the methodology of the PopEst team at the Census Bureau, we further stratify emigration by assuming that **emigrants** have the same characteristics as **immigrants**.
+There are clear reasons why this assumption would not be correct (e.g. the fact that the US is one of the wealthiest countries in the world means it is unlikely to have symmetric characteristics of incoming and outgoing migration) but it does likely capture some of the ways in which people with different characteristics have different propensities for international migration, regardless of origin/destination.

 First, we distribute emigration by move type, replicating the distribution of move type in each broad race/ethnicity group (non-Hispanic White alone, Hispanic, all other)